Lawrencerichards/nhs-figma-assets/README.md

 Figured it would be useful to have a system of drag and drop elements, that work in conjunction with the (fantastic) nhs prototyping kit for folks that perhaps aren't keen on running the coded version.
 I couldn't find any figma versions of the NHS design, so made my own.

-Currently I've converted the colours and text, over time, and depending on how far I get, i'll try to add components as I go.
+Currently I've converted the colours and typography and most of the components for mobile.

 ## Installing